kparks29/newBMSite/README.md

 * npm

 run the following commands in command line
-1) npm install
+1. npm install
-2) gulp
+2. gulp

-this will install all the dependencies and run a server on localhost:8000
+This will install all the dependencies and run a server on localhost:8000